D1A Logo

 Ceremony Information

-Final grade reports should be submitted no later than 7 days before the ceremony.
+Final grade reports should be submitted no later than one week before the ceremony.

-Graduation starts at 7:00 pm.
-It usually lasts about 1 hour.
+Graduation starts at 7:00pm and usually lasts about 1 hour.

-Practice for graduation – 4:00 pm.
-Lasts about 1 hour.
-You will be dismissed and should then return no later than 6:30 to line up for the processional.
+Practice for graduation begins at 4:00pm on the day of graduation and lasts about 1 hour.
+Students will be dismissed from practice and should return no later than 6:30pm to line up for the processional.

-What to wear? – Men should wear a white shirt with a collar and dark slacks with dark dress shoes.
+Men should wear a white, collared shirt and dark slacks with dark dress shoes.
 Ladies should wear a dress or a top with dark slacks.
-Everyone should wear nice shoes – no sneakers or flip flops.
+Everyone should wear nice shoes (no sneakers or flip flops).

-For seniors not participating in the ceremony, the graduation application and fees should be turned in along with the final grade report
+For seniors who are not participating in the ceremony, their graduation application and fees should be turned in along with their final grade report.

 Graduation Application